The Knockaloe Charitable Trust (KCT)

 Rachael joined the team in 2014 and is critical to the Charity's day to day running - and is so appreciated by the Trustees, Descendants and so many of our Visitors.

-Rachael (pictured) liases with the descendants wanting to find out if their relative was interned at Knockaloe and provides both initial confirmation of their internment and provides details of how descendants can find out more, arranging appointments to have an Internee Review at the Centre, and also liaising with Groups wishing to book a visit or those wanting to take part in our events - such as at our Pilates 1020 event in 2016 when an incredible 1,020 people signed up - Rachael liaised with everyone, ensuring all particiants knew all arrangements, that they had all done health checks and that a Pilates 1020 T shirts would be there for them on the day!
+Rachael (pictured) liaises with the descendants wanting to find out if their relative was interned at Knockaloe and provides both initial confirmation of their internment and details of how descendants can find out more, by arranging appointments to have an Internee Review at the Centre, and also liaising with Groups wishing to book a visit or those wanting to take part in our events - such as at our Pilates 1020 event in 2016 when an incredible 1,020 people signed up - Rachael liaised with each individual, ensuring all particiants knew all arrangements, that they had completed all health checks and that a Pilates 1020 T shirt would be there for them on the day!

 Rachael is also critical to the day to day running of the Centre, making sure we are there ready to welcome descendants and visitors and also liaising with our fabulous volunteers ... speaking of whom...